Agate Geode Gemstone Information

 About Agate Geodes - History and Introduction

 The term ‘geode’ originated from a Greek term meaning "shape of the earth".
 The name was likely given because of their natural, round earth-like formations, although most occur in oblong or egg-like shapes.
-Geodes can be found all around the world, but they are mostly isolated to desert and volcanic climate regions.
+Geodes can be found all around the world, but they are mostly located in deserts and volcanic regions.
 Geodes are especially abundant throughout America including California, Illinois, Nevada, Arizona, Missouri, Kentucky, Utah and Iowa.

 Buying Agate Geode and Determining its Gemstone Value Back to Top